Healthier Chocolate Dessert: Chocolate-Dipped Apricots

-Dark chocolate-covered apricots are perfect for American Heart Month!
+Dark chocolate-dipped apricots are perfect for American Heart Month!

 Actually, I figure that dark chocolate is perfect for pretty much everyday.
 Most people who know me well know that dark chocolate is among my very favorite foods.